Poisson structures of near-symplectic manifolds and their cohomology: Poisson Cohomology on 4-manifolds

-With the notation for polyvector fields and their coefficient functions as in equations (\ref{d^0np}), (\ref{d^1np}), (\ref{d^2np}), and (\ref{d^3np}), the operators $\di^\bullet_i$ are identified as the maps in the following sequence representing the coefficients in the complex $\mathfrak{X}^\bullet_i$:
+With the notation for polyvector fields and their coefficient functions as in equations (\ref{d^0np}), (\ref{d^1np}), (\ref{d^2np}), and (\ref{d^3np}), the operators $\di^\bullet_i$ are identified as the maps in the following sequence of spaces representing the coefficients in the complex $(\mathfrak{X}^\bullet_i, \di^\bullet_i)$: